Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Crushendo’s Refund Policy

-In short, Crushendo offers a 30-day, money-back satisfaction guarantee.
+In short, Crushendo offers a 30-day, money back satisfaction guarantee.
 There’s no money back pass guarantee that you see with some other major providers, which is a bit of a bummer, but I do like the cooldown period.
 They want to make sure you really like their product and that the audio-centric materials work for you before blowing your wad on their bar prep.
-While not as good as a pass guarantee, I do respect the heck out of that lengthy satisfaction promise.
+While not as good as a full, money back pass guarantee, I do respect the heck out of that lengthy satisfaction promise, as well as the lifetime access period.

 Verdict: Crushendo Bar Prep